strauss/maze/mazegame-server-ktor/doc/protocol.md

 # Communication protocol of the Maze Game

 All messages are given in CSV format separated by a semicolon (`;`).
+The protocol version is still "1".
+However, at several points it was expanded.
+Former clients should ignore additional parameters in order to work with the new server generation.

+Protocol extensions are marked as such.

 ## Formal definition basics